About the CCR Youth Network

 • Addressing challenges faced by newcomer youth

-• Youth inclusion
+• Youth and refugee inclusion

 • Youth engagement within the CCR